Directory Interchange Format (DIF) Standard

 Additional DIF schema changes, beyond the two documented here, will be needed for full ISO compatibility.

 Overall, reviewers were pleased with the updates to the DIF schema, and found that the RFC documentation was clear and helpful: “For these minor changes an endorsement is a no-brainer.”

 NASA Earth Science Community Recommendations for Use (2008)

 The DIF is a mature specification.
-It was first developed in 1987, was chosen by the Committee on Earth Observation Satellites (CEOS) International Directory Network (IDN), and has been used by the NASA GCMD as the means of metadata exchange.
-The DIF continues to be actively used and maintained by a large variety of organizations, both as a means of interaction with the GCMD as well as for other purposes, including internal data management.
+It was first developed in 1987, was chosen by the Committee on Earth Observation Satellites (CEOS) International Directory Network (IDN), and has been used by GCMD as the means of metadata exchange.
+The DIF continues to be actively used and maintained by a large variety of organizations, both as a means of interaction with GCMD as well as for other purposes, including internal data management.
 The DIF metadata model is compatible with the ISO 19115 metadata model.

 While the DIF is compatible with ISO 19115, there is a feeling among some metadata providers that the DIF should be superseded by ISO 19115.

 The DIF is meant to contain collection level metadata for Earth science data.
 It is not designed for use as inventory (granule) level metadata.
 The DIF is primarily a metadata interchange format.
 Data holders often manage metadata in different internal formats, choosing to export and import metadata in DIF format when interchanging metadata with external organizations, primarily GCMD.

 Since DIF is not suited directly as an inventory level metadata format, some data holders perceive this as a limitation.
 They would prefer to be able to use the same format for inventory level data.